-Use our Reserves service to make supplemental materials available to your students.
+Use our Reserves service to make supplemental materials and equipment available to your students.
 You can put personal or library copies of books, articles, videos, and other items on Reserve.
 You designate whether those materials are available for use within the library only, or can be borrowed for 2 or 7 nights.
 (Note: To provide safe access to Reserve materials during the pandemic, the library offers limited scanning of print reserve items.)

 See our Course Reserves page for relevant policies, the submission form, and instructions.

-We always welcome your suggestions for books, DVDs, and other materials that support your curriculum.
+We always welcome your suggestions for books, films, and other materials that support your curriculum.

-To make a suggestion, use our online Suggestion Form or contact your discipline liaison:
+To make a suggestion, please contact your discipline liaison librarian: